Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 Do some gentle stretching

-Practice suitable postures for your pregnant body that can help strengthen muscles you’ll need during labor and delivery
+Practice suitable postures for your pregnant body that can help strengthen muscles you’ll need during labor and delivery, and help improve your flexibility and balance

 Learn some helpful relaxation techniques.